-7.4.a Contestants must complete their initial sketching during Round 1 of competition.
+- 7.4.a Contestants must complete their initial sketching during Round 1 of competition. - 7.4.b If the competition is conducted in-person, Contestants must submit their artwork to the Site

-7.4.b Contestants must send a photo of their completed artwork via email to liz@ncmocktrial.org by 3pm.
-Courtroom contest winners will be announced on social media on Sunday, Feb 6. the Site Coordinator or their designee located at the Information Table by 2:00 pm.
+Coordinator or their designee located at the Information Table by 2:00 pm on February 4th. \\Contestants must send a photo of their completed artwork by email to joyce@ncmocktrial.org by 3pm on February 4th if the contest is done online. \\ Courtroom contest winners will be announced on social media on Sunday, February 5th.